HermanPeeren/Joomla-Component-Tools/Episode_1/README.md

 The installable export package for the of the Event Schedule example with com_hopper will be uploaded in the /hopper_packages folder.

 The Hopper component, to transfer an additional fields configuration to another site, can be found at https://github.com/pjdevries/com_hopper.
+N.B.: com_hopper is made for Joomla 5 and does not work on Joomla 4.
 ## Tags
 In the example I've used 5 tags for styling of the event types.
 I put them all under a tag 'Event Type'.